DXHeroes/knowledge-base-content/practices/unit_testing.md

 - development
 short_description: Unit tests are a foundation of your testing.
 They test the smallest pieces of code called units that have to be isolated from a system.
 Unit tests are small, cheap and easy to maintain.
 The number of unit tests outnumbers any other types of tests.
 tags:
-- unit
-- test
-- function
+- testing
-- code
+- quality
-- coverage
+- code coverage
-- behavior
 keywords:
 - units
+- code coverage
+- unit testing
 - code
 - isolation
 - test pyramid